Sounder commuter rail: Lines

 The Sounder commuter rail system comprises two lines that total 81.8 mi in length and serve twelve stations.
 King Street Station in Downtown Seattle is the system's central hub and the terminus of both lines.
 The N Line (formerly the North Line) serves three stations and terminates in Everett; the S Line (formerly the South Line) serves eight stations and terminates in Lakewood, with some trips ending in Tacoma.
-The two lines carried a total of 1.92 million passengers in 2024, of which 99 percent were on the S Line; Sounder was the 13th-busiest commuter rail system in the United States by ridership that year.
+The two lines carried a total of 2 million passengers in 2025, of which nearly 94 percent were on the S Line; Sounder was the 13th-busiest commuter rail system in the United States by ridership that year.

 Train service is primarily operated during weekday rush hours, with trips inbound to Seattle during the morning and outbound to the suburbs in the afternoon.
 Other services, including reverse commute and mid-day trips, are offered on the S Line while both lines have occasional weekend service for special events.
 Most of the Sounder system uses tracks owned by BNSF Railway, which is also contracted to operate the trains.
 Amtrak provides fleet maintenance and storage of trains at their Seattle facility.
 The Lakewood–Tacoma segment of the S Line, part of the Point Defiance Bypass, uses tracks that are owned by Sound Transit.